 What can you do to protect your business from employee fraud?

 Below are some practical tips for small business owners to reduce the risk of loss due to employee fraud:

 - Be proactive.
 Do not wait for a fraud to occur before putting processes in place to prevent it.
+Taking a proactive approach is critical to employee fraud detection.
 Studies have shown that the more employees believe they will get caught, the less likely they are to steal.

 - Do not depend solely on external audits.
-They are among the least effective controls in combating occupational fraud and are usually performed once per year many months after the year has ended.
-Therefore even if the audit does uncover fraud it may have been happening for 12 months or more before it is discovered.
+External audits are usually performed once per year many months after the year has ended and among the least effective controls in combating occupational fraud.
+Therefore, even if the audit does uncover fraud, it may have been occurring for 12 months or longer before it is even discovered.

 - Routinely review financial information.
-If you have a very small team and therefore segregation is not possible, at a minimum the business owner or an outside accounting firm should review the bank statements—preferably online or before they have been opened by the accountant—and bank reconciliations on a monthly basis.
+If you have a very small team and segregation is not possible, the business owner or an outside accounting firm should review the bank statements (preferably online or before they have been opened by the accountant) and bank reconciliations on a monthly basis.
 Vendor payments should also be periodically reviewed.
 A common scheme is to set up fictitious vendors and manipulate bank statements with photo editing software before printing and filing them for review.

 - Ensure accounting oversight.
-Hire an outsourced accounting firm to provide oversight of the in-house bookkeeper, review your accounting controls in order make recommendations for improvement, or to take on some of the accounting activities.
+Hire an outsourced accounting firm to provide oversight and support of the in-house staff.
+They will start by reviewing your accounting controls in order make recommendations for improvement, or to take on some of the accounting activities.

 - Insure your business.
 Purchase a bond or fraud insurance to protect your business if a theft does occur and/or have employees who handle the finances bonded.